Colorado Rockies (NHL): Continued struggles

 Despite a new name and a new city, the team's situation did not improve significantly.
 In their six seasons of existence, the Rockies made the Stanley Cup playoffs only once, in 1977–78.
 Even then, they finished with the sixth-worst record in the league, 21 games under .500.
-However, the Smythe Division was so weak that year that the Rockies finished second behind the Chicago Black Hawks, the only team in the division with a .500 record.
-This allowed them to edge out the Vancouver Canucks for the last playoff spot by only two points (in those days, the division runners-up were guaranteed a playoff spot).
+However, the Smythe Division was so weak that year that the first-place Chicago Black Hawks were the only team in the division with a .500 record.
+The Rockies edged out the Vancouver Canucks for second place in the division, winning the last playoff spot by only two points (in those days, the division runners-up were guaranteed a playoff spot).
 The Rockies went down rather meekly in the first round, losing to the Philadelphia Flyers in a two-game sweep.
-They never came close to the .500 mark during their six years in Denver, and the 1977–78 season was the only one in which they even came close to a playoff berth.
+They never came close to the .500 mark during their six years in Denver, never finishing less than 20 games below .500.
+The 1977–78 season was the only one in which they even came close to a playoff berth, and would be the last time the franchise would do so until 1987-88, its sixth year in New Jersey.

 The Rockies did have some star players for a short time.
 Barry Beck set a record in his rookie year for goals by a rookie defenseman, and Hall of Fame right winger Lanny McDonald was picked up in a trade with Toronto.
 In addition, they at various times had such players as Chico Resch, Wilf Paiement, Rene Robert, Rob Ramage, and Bobby Schmautz.
 However, the team suffered a constant lack of overall depth, and trades tended to sacrifice quality for quantity.
 Plagued by instability, the Rockies had seven coaches in four years, none lasting more than one full season, and ownership changed hands twice in four years.
 Attendance was fairly respectable, considering that the team was barely competitive on the ice and unstable off it.